 Keyhole Surgery (PCNL) is a well-established procedure by which stones in the kidney or the upper ureter are removed by making a small puncture in the flank.
 Generally, a puncture, that is 1 cm or less than 1 cm, is made in the flank.
 A guidewire is passed through this puncture into the kidney.
 Keyhole Surgery is performed under fluoroscopy or x-ray and ultrasound control.

-A passage is then created around this guide wire by dilatation.
+Method:-A passage is then created around this guide wire by dilatation.
 Through this passage, a nephroscope is passed into the kidney to visualize the stone and remove it.
 Larger stones can be fragmented by different methods and removed.
 Stones are therefore cleared easily.
 Once the procedure is complete, a tube is left through this tract as drainage for one or two days.
+Advantage & Other notes:-The main advantage of this approach is that, unlike traditional open surgery, only a 1 cm puncture is made in the flank.
+The stones can be visualized directly and removed.
+Unlike ESWL or ureteroscopy, the stones are removed in the same sitting and the kidney is cleared of calculi.
+The stay in the hospital is only for 3-4 days.
+This surgery would be recommended as a treatment of choice if the patient has kidney stones larger than 2 cm. |

 This procedure is commonly performed under general anesthesia, and therefore you also need to be admitted to the hospital for this procedure.